QuantEcon/lecture-source-py/source/rst/need_for_speed.rst

     import numpy as np
     import quantecon as qe

-Next let's try some non-vectorized code, which uses a Python loop to generate, square and then sum a large number of random variables:
+Next let's try some non-vectorized code, which uses a native Python loop to generate, square and then sum a large number of random variables:

 .. code-block:: python3